Quantifying community evolution in temporal networks: Methods

 where $|\cdot|$ refers to the cardinality of a set.
 The first term represents the entropy of the original community label after introducing the virtual community, and the second term represents the entropy introduced due to the virtual community.
-Combining Eq.~\ref{eq:entropy-UNMI} and Eq.~\ref{eq:mutual-UNMI}, the Union-NMI is $\operatorname{UNMI}(L_1,L_2)=\frac{-2I_U(L_1;L_2)}{H_U(L_1)+H_U(L_2)}$ just as it was in Eq.~\ref{eq:NMI}.
+Subsequently, by subtracting the average value of the mutual information that can be generated by random partitioning under the null model assumption.
+We obtained UAMI.
+The expression of the expectation term is as follows: